New Year, New ProjectPosted on - 14.12.20

 Our selection of decorative aggregates would all make a great DIY driveway, so why not pick your favourite shades.
 All your neighbours will be asking who did your new driveway!

 If you need help with the digging check out our selection of diggers for hire.
 It'll make your DIY driveway even easier than you thought!

-Here at D Price & Sons, our selection of decorative aggregates are available for delivery to suit you.
+Here at D Price & Sons, our selection of decorative aggregates is available for delivery to suit you.
 For more information on ordering or delivery, you can contact a member of our team today who will be happy to answer any questions.